-Start refreshing the location of your Astropod after it has been in the air for two hours.
-Don’t refresh the location more than once every five minutes - this may compromise the accuracy of location updates.
+Start texting location requests to your Astropod after it has been in the air for ninety minutes.
+Don’t text it more than once every fifteen minutes - this may compromise the accuracy of location updates.

 Once you get the same location twice, your Astropod has landed.
 You can use Google Maps to navigate directly to the landing site, or program the coordinates into a satnav or other navigation device.

 Travel to the landing site and retrieve your Astropod.
 All that’s left to do is get home and review your amazing footage from the edge of space!